SRKelly/srkelly/README.md

 ### Hi there 👋

+Jack of some trades, master of absolutely none.

+Just using this as a place to hide some of the code I put together.

 <!--
 **SRKelly/srkelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.